Skip to content

 TL;DR

-This paper targets rectified flow (RF) text-to-image models and proposes PNAPO—an offline preference optimization framework that saves both the "prior noise used for generation" and "winner/loser images" as sextuplets.
-Leveraging the RF straight-line trajectory assumption for trajectory estimation and dynamic regularization scheduling, PNAPO outperforms Diffusion-DPO on SD3-M/FLUX while reducing training compute to 1/12.
+This paper proposes PNAPO for Rectified Flow (RF) text-to-image models—an offline preference optimization framework that saves the "prior noise used during generation" alongside "winner/loser images" as sextuplets.
+By leveraging the RF linear trajectory hypothesis for trajectory estimation and dynamic regularization coefficient scheduling, it achieves higher performance on SD3-M/FLUX while reducing training compute to \(1/12\) compared to Diffusion-DPO.

 Background & Motivation

-Background: The mainstream approach for post-training alignment in text-to-image (T2I) is to collect (prompt, winner, loser) triplet preference data, then use RL (DDPO, DPOK) or RL-free DPO-style objectives (Diffusion-DPO, D3PO, etc.) to bias the generator toward the winner.
-RL-free methods are more popular due to their stability and simplicity.
+Background: The mainstream approach for post-training alignment in text-to-image (T2I) involves collecting (prompt, winner, loser) triplet preference data, then using RL (DDPO, DPOK) or RL-free DPO-style objectives (Diffusion-DPO, D3PO, etc.) to bias the generator toward winners.
+RL-free methods are preferred for their stability and simplicity.

-Limitations of Prior Work: Existing preference datasets (Pick-a-Pic, HPDv2, ImageReward, etc.) only store the final images, discarding the "prior noise used to generate the image"—yet diffusion/flow models fundamentally generate images via a trajectory starting from specific noise.
-Methods like Diffusion-DPO can only approximate the reverse trajectory using independently sampled forward noise, which mismatches the true reverse dynamics, leading to unstable training and inefficient credit assignment.
+Limitations of Prior Work: Existing preference datasets (Pick-a-Pic, HPDv2, ImageReward, etc.) only save the final images, discarding the "prior noise used to generate the image."
+However, diffusion/flow model generation is essentially a trajectory process starting from a specific noise.
+Methods like Diffusion-DPO can only approximate the reverse trajectory using independently sampled forward noise, which is mismatched with the true reverse dynamics, leading to unstable training and inefficient credit assignment.

-Key Challenge: In standard diffusion models, the reverse trajectory is random and curved, making it intractable to sample the exact reverse path given endpoints.
-RF is different—the RF training objective is to "straighten" the data-noise coupling into nearly linear trajectories, with the prior noise directly determining the trajectory.
-Thus, "discarding prior noise" is a more severe loss for RF than for ordinary diffusion models.
+Key Challenge: In standard diffusion models, reverse trajectories are stochastic and curved, making it intractable to sample an exact reverse path given endpoints.
+RF is different—its training objective is to "straighten" the data-noise coupling into near-linear trajectories, where the prior noise directly determines a trajectory.
+Thus, "discarding prior noise" is a more significant loss in RF than in ordinary diffusion models.

-Goal: (1) Preserve prior noise in preference data; (2) Design a DPO-style objective consistent with RF geometry; (3) Address two longstanding DPO issues: fixed \(\beta\) causing weak updates in late training and uniform treatment of all samples.
+Goal: (1) Enable preference data to retain prior noise; (2) Design a DPO-style objective consistent with RF geometry; (3) Address two long-standing issues: weak updates due to fixed \(\beta\) in late-stage DPO training and the uniform treatment of all samples.

-Key Insight: The authors observe a key RF property: \(\boldsymbol{x}_t = (1-t)\boldsymbol{x}_0 + t\boldsymbol{x}_T\) is a straight-line interpolation between endpoints.
-If both \(\boldsymbol{x}_0\) and \(\boldsymbol{x}_T\) are stored in the dataset, intermediate states can be directly estimated by interpolation, eliminating the need for extra noise addition.
-This reduces the intractable reverse sampling to a linear interpolation, drastically lowering variance.
+Key Insight: The authors observe a key property of RF: \(\boldsymbol{x}_t = (1-t)\boldsymbol{x}_0 + t\boldsymbol{x}_T\) is a linear interpolation between endpoints.
+If both \(\boldsymbol{x}_0\) and \(\boldsymbol{x}_T\) are stored in the dataset, intermediate states can be directly estimated via interpolation without additional noise injection.
+This degrades intractable reverse sampling into a simple linear interpolation, drastically reducing variance.

-Core Idea: Extend preference triplets to sextuplets \((\boldsymbol{c}, \boldsymbol{x}_0^w, \boldsymbol{x}_0^l, \boldsymbol{x}_T^w, \boldsymbol{x}_T^l)\) with a continuous reward difference \(\delta r\), estimate intermediate states via RF linear interpolation, and introduce a dynamic \(\beta\) scheduled by reward difference and training steps.
+Core Idea: Extend preference triplets to sextuplets \((\boldsymbol{c}, \boldsymbol{x}_0^w, \boldsymbol{x}_0^l, \boldsymbol{x}_T^w, \boldsymbol{x}_T^l)\) with an added continuous reward difference \(\delta r\).
+Use RF linear interpolation to estimate intermediate states and apply a dynamic \(\beta\) scheduled by both reward difference and training steps.

 Method